R. Gundu Rao: Chief Minister

-He became Chief minister of Karnataka after the collapse of the Urs government.
-As Chief Minister, Gundu Rao was responsible for the construction of the Majestic bus station in Bangalore, which is today known as Kempegowda Bus Station.
-He also sanctioned numerous Medical and Engineering Colleges in Karnataka.
+As Chief Minister, Rao was responsible for the construction of the Majestic bus station in Bangalore, which is today known as Kempegowda Bus Station.
+He also sanctioned numerous medical and engineering colleges in Karnataka.
 The Cauvery IInd Stage was completed within a year and half during his tenure.
-He was also responsible for the construction of the "Kala Mandira" in Mysore.
+He was also responsible for the construction of the Kala Mandira in Mysore.

 The Gokak agitation seeking supremacy for Kannada in the administration and education of Karnataka as well as the police firing on farmers at Nargund and Navalgund were the low points during his tenure as Chief minister.
 While he was acknowledged as an efficient administrator, he was more well known for his flamboyance, boldness and outspokenness.